Space History: Corned Beef on High

 Gus Grissom

 Wolfie’s had a great kid’s menu, and they let you keep the menu if you cleaned your plate.
-I never had a problem with that (unless it was something I didn’t like, liver for example), so I had several of these.
+I never had a problem with that (unless it was something I didn’t like, liver, for example), so I had several of these.
 If you look closely, you can see the lines where you could punch out the nose and eye to make a mask.
 All of the kids’ menus I ever owned were worn out just that way.

-Wearing one of course made you a steely-eyed astronaut ready for anything.
+Wearing one, of course, made you a steely-eyed astronaut ready for anything.
 Such was a kid’s imagination, especially one living on the Space Coast.
 After all, we saw rockets launching all the time, and many of us had parents and/or grandparents who worked “on the base” or “out at the Cape” in various space-related jobs.

 Wolfie’s Really Was Out of This World